yaminidesai/defi-lending-protocol/README.md

 This project implements a functional lending protocol similar to Aave or Compound, featuring over-collateralized borrowing, dynamic interest rate models, and automated liquidation mechanisms.
 Built as a portfolio piece to demonstrate practical knowledge of DeFi architecture patterns and Solidity best practices.

-**⚠️ Disclaimer:** This is a demonstration project for learning purposes.
-It has not undergone professional security audits and should not be deployed to mainnet with real funds.

 ## Motivation

 After studying existing DeFi protocols, I wanted to understand the mechanics by building one from scratch.
 This project challenged me to think through: